Yessminech/Bachelor_Thesis/code/My_Examples/mon_projet_rc_genicam/PTP_conciderations.md

 GevTimestampValue.
 5. Start streaming each camera
 PtpAcquisitionGateTime = Current G evTimestampValue + delta, where delta  is the combined time required to set PtpAcquisitionGateTime on each camera (at minimum).
 This time varies depending on operating system, host, network hardware, and system load.

+Delay: The Action Command is scheduled after a user defined time interval in ms. Minimum value: 20 ms.